 Playing the Brain Game

 “Music is a universal language.
 It can transport us; help us relive special moments; make us healthier, happier and more connected as family, friends, and as part of a larger community.” – Concord Conservatory of Music The benefits of playing a musical instrument are well-documented and vast.
-All of our children are piano players.
-Playing…
+Our children are piano players.
+Playing a musical…

 When Poetry Unites